iFA88/yaps/README.md

-# VQTT - A MQTT-like protocol
+# YAPS - Yet Another Publish Subscribe protocol
-- *VQTT* will be a publish-subscribe protocol running over TCP/IP.
+- *YAPS* will be a publish-subscribe protocol running over TCP/IP.
-- Very much inspired by MQTT
+- Inspired by MQTT

 ### Objectives
 - Create a functional publish-subscribe protocol that is easy to use.